MeteoSwiss/realtime_pollen_calibration/README.md

 *Hint*: If you are the package administrator, it is a good idea to understand what this script does, you can do everything manually with `conda` instructions.

-*Hint*: Use the flag `-m` to speed up the installation using mamba.
-Of course you will have to install mamba first (we recommend to install mamba into your base environment `conda install -c conda-forge mamba`).
-If you install mamba in another (maybe dedicated) environment, environments installed with mamba will be located in `<miniconda_root_dir>/envs/mamba/envs`, which is not very practical.

 The package itself is installed with `pip`.
 For development, install in editable mode:

 ```bash